-The Office of Audit is responsible for conducting audits, civil fraud reviews and investigations, inspections, and evaluations.
+The Office of Audit is responsible for conducting audits, civil fraud reviews, investigations, and evaluations.
 This work identifies, assesses, and reports on the Department's activities and programs.
-We recommend corrective actions to the Department, as necessary, for the purpose of preventing future program or operational problems.
+We recommend corrective actions to the Department, as necessary, to prevent future program or operational problems.
 Auditors are assigned to headquarters and regional offices.
 The Office of Audit initiates its work based on information obtained from program officials, program research, complaints, congressional requests, and risk assessments.